 The Group recognises the benefits of having an effective and diverse Board in supporting the attainment of its strategic objectives and sustainable development.
-The current Board consists of seven directors, all are male.
-One director is between the ages of 30 and other six directors are above the age of 50, the percentage of directors by age group is as follow:
+The current Board consists of six directors, all of whom are male.
+One director is between the ages of 30 and 50 and the other five directors are above the age of 50, the percentage of directors by age group is as follows:

-The Board includes two executive directors, four independent non-executive directors, and one non-executive director.
+The Board includes two executive directors, three independent non-executive directors, and one non-executive director.
 An independent director has been appointed as the chief independent director.
-Five directors are based in the PRC and two directors are based in Singapore.
+Four directors are based in the PRC and two directors are based in Singapore.
 The Board has diverse management experience, with sufficient experience in finance, capital operations, legal affairs, and chemical industry management.
-While the Board does not comprise any female director at the moment, taking into account the nature and scope of the Group's operations, our nominating committee (the "NC") reviews the composition of the Board annually and believes that the current composition with appropriate mix of expertise and experience possesses the necessary competencies to provide the management with a diverse and objective perspective on issues so as to lead and govern us effectively.
+While the Board does not comprise any female directors at the moment, considering the nature and scope of the Group's operations, our nominating committee (the "NC") reviews the composition of the Board annually and believes that the current composition with an appropriate mix of expertise and experience possesses the necessary competencies to provide the management with a diverse and objective perspective on issues so as to lead and govern us effectively.